Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/README.md

 ![](Images/ER%20diagram.png)

 ## Dividing the dataset into 6 different tables:
 1. Building: This table consists of all the data related to a particular building like property id, base property id, building name, construction year.
-Creating a new primary key building id for this table.
+Creating a new primary key building id for this table.[Building_new](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/building_new.csv) Generated table using python code.
 2. Census year: Creating a new primary key census year id for this table.
-This table consists of primary key and census year.
+This table consists of primary key and census year.[Censusyear](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/censusyear.csv) Generated table using python code.
 3. Census year building record: This table consists of all the data of a building in a given census year that includes refurbished year, no of floors and predominant space use.
-Creating a new primary key for this table cybr id.
+Creating a new primary key for this table cybr id.[Censusyearbuildingrecords](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/censusyearbuildingrecords.csv) Generated table using python code.
 4. Building location:  This table consists of all the data about the location of a particular building.
 All the data in this table are related to each other.
-Each clue small area(suburb) has a single block id.
+Each clue small area(suburb) has a single block id.[Buildinglocation](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/buildinglocation.csv) Generated table using python code.
 5. Accessibility: This table consists of all the data that are related to accessibility of a building for the given census year.
+[Accessibility](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/accessibility.csv) Generated table using python code.
-6. Features: This table consists of all the data that are related to features like bicycle space and shower facilities of a building for the given census year.
+6. Features: This table consists of all the data that are related to features like bicycle space and shower facilities of a building for the given census year.[Features](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/features.csv) Generated table using python code.

 # Data preparation:
 Python pandas is used to divide the dataset to smaller dataset.
 Each smaller dataset represents a table.
 New fields have been added wherever needed.
-These table will be imported to MySQL to create a relational database system.
+These table will be imported to MySQL to create a relational database system.[Msql database](https://github.com/Justin-Mathew/Creating-a-Relational-Database-System-in-MySQL/blob/main/mysql%20database.ipynb) PYTHON CODE.

 # Importing data to MySQL:
 1. Install MySQL workbench from the following link: